DaveParillo/intermediate-cpp/_sources/beginnings/scope.rst

 .. index::
-   pair: Herb Sutter; namespace using quote
+   pair: Herb Sutter; namespace using
-   pair: Andrei Alexandrescu; namespace using quote
+   pair: Andrei Alexandrescu; namespace using

 One final word from two experts: